zknoebel/zknoebel.github.io/essays/final-project-idea.md

 ## Mockup page ideas

-mock up page:
+mock up page

 This project will be an extension for Gmail.

-in example:
+in example
 	strings to filter out
 	email addresses not to ignore
 	algorithm to detect sets of words/phrases and repeating sentences